 Counselling psychologists are primarily trained to support people without significant psychopathology through consultations.
 They would be ideally suited to work with populations experiencing stress or challenges to their relationships and identities, such as supporting people diagnosed with cancer or people dealing with the aftermath of a trauma.
 Counselling psychologists might also carry out personality testing to determine personality characteristics and other testing primarily geared towards a non-clinical population.

-In the Maltese public sector there is little practical differentiation in the employment of clinical and counselling psychologists.
-Counselling psychologists are mostly employed in the health services at parastatal agencies such as Appogg, Sedqa and Sapport, or non-governmental organizations, as well as with the public hospitals.
+In the Maltese public sector, there is little practical differentiation in the employment of clinical and counselling psychologists.
+Counselling psychologists are mostly employed in the health services at parastatal agencies such as Appoġġ, Sedqa and Aġenzija Sapport, or non-governmental organizations, as well as with the public hospitals.
 Many also work privately, either in addition to work for institutions or as a primary source of their income.

 A more in-depth explanation of the role of Counselling Psychologists can be found at https://www.psychologycareercenter.org/counseling-psychologist.html

-Educational psychology is geared towards assessing school-aged children and design interventions to target any difficulties that might otherwise hinder them from reaching their full potential in the educational sector.
-Their specialization makes them ideally suited to administer intelligence tests and tests of memory and tests to identify specific learning disabilities, and to assess whether a child is reaching their developmental milestones.
+Educational psychology is geared towards assessing school-aged children and designing interventions to target any difficulties that might otherwise hinder them from reaching their full potential in the educational sector.
+Their specialization makes them ideally suited to administer intelligence and memory tests, tests to identify specific learning disabilities, and tests to assess whether a child is reaching their developmental milestones.

 A more in-depth explanation of the role of Educational Psychologists can be found on the website of the American Psychological Association at: https://www.apa.org/action/science/teaching-learning/index

 Forensic psychology specializes in understanding crime and working with forensic populations and justice systems.
-Among other things, forensic psychologists are involved in assessing witness credibility, assess risk of reoffending and advicing courts on issues related to mental health.
-They can also be involved in he designing of correctional programs.
-Out of all specializations they are most suited to work with people with severe antisocial traits.
+Among other things, forensic psychologists are involved in assessing witness credibility, assess risk of reoffending and advising courts on issues related to mental health.
+They can also be involved in the designing of correctional programs.
+Out of all specializations, they are most suited to work with people with severe antisocial traits.